rackerlabs/docs-cloud-dns/api-docs/v2/developer-guide.rst

 DNS service.
 You should also be familiar with the following technologies:

 -	DNS terminology
 -  General operating principles of DNS
--  *RESTful* web services
+-  RESTful web services
--  *HTTP*/1.1 conventions
+-  HTTP/1.1 conventions
 -  JSON data serialization format